DartSteven/Linux-Backup-Script/README.md

 ## Changelog

+### [2.1] - 2024-09-26
+#### Added

+- Removed pv and introduce to bar
+- The script now supports the `BACKUP_123` feature, which enables backup redundancy by copying backups to different locations such as Samba shares and remote servers via SCP.
+- Added 10 different email templates.
+- The updated script includes enhancements for handling Docker containers and backing up databases, with improved consistency and performance.

 ### [2.0] - 2024-09-16
 #### Added
 - Added Docker-managed database backup functionality for PostgreSQL, Redis, and other databases.
 - Added option to back up to multiple SATA disks for redundancy (1,2,3 principle).
 - Introduced the ability to limit the number of CPU cores for compression.
-- Added functionality to select different email templates.
+- Added functionality to select different email templates (10).

 #### Changed
-- Updated backup source directories to `/media/nvme/1TB/ORI1` and `/media/nvme/1TB/ORI2`.
 - Updated the encryption option to be disabled by default.

 ### [1.0.0] - 2024-09-08